carbon-language/carbon-lang/docs/design/generics/overview.md

 interface A { ... }
 interface B { ... }

-// Combined1 has all names from A and B, must not conflict.
+// Combined1 has all names from A and B, which must not conflict.
 // Can use qualification (`x.(A.F)()`), but not required. structural interface Combined1 {
   extends A;